-As of 31 December 2016, the Common Equity Tier 1 of the ProCredit group amounted to EUR 574 million.
+As of 31 December 2017, the Common Equity Tier 1 of the ProCredit group amounted to EUR 595 million.
 The CET1 of the ProCredit group is mainly composed of subscribed capital and reserves.
 Deductions are made for intangible assets, deferred tax assets which are conditional on future profitability and do not result from temporary differences, and additional valuation adjustments for fair-valued positions.

-The Common Equity Tier 1 capital reported as of 31 December 2016 includes interim profits as of 30 September 2016, less foreseeable charges and dividends.
-In November 2016 a capital increase in the amount of EUR 32 million was carried out; at year-end the CET1 capital of the group had grown by EUR 39 million compared to the previous year.
+The Common Equity Tier 1 capital reported as of 31 December 2017 includes interim profits as of 30 September 2017, less foreseeable charges and dividends.

+ProCredit Holding carried out a capital increase in February 2018.
+The gross proceeds of the share issue amounted to EUR 61 million.
+Subject to approval from BaFin, this will result in an increase of CET 1 capital of the ProCredit group in the 2018 financial year.

 The ProCredit group issued no AT1 instruments.
-Therefore, as of 31 December 2016 the total amount of Tier 1 capital of the ProCredit group consisted of Common Equity Tier 1 capital.
+Therefore, as of 31 December 2017 the total amount of Tier 1 capital of the ProCredit group consisted of Common Equity Tier 1 capital.

-A total amount of EUR 150 million is recognised as Tier 2 capital.
+A total amount of EUR 130 million is recognised as Tier 2 capital.
 This item consists of long-term subordinated liabilities which in the event of insolvency or liquidation are not repaid until all non-subordinated creditors have been satisfied.
-This refers to subordinated debt instruments issued since 2014, amounting to EUR 133 million in total, and the group's Tier 2 capital instruments recognised under the transitional provisions of the CRR.
-By issuing new subordinated instruments in 2016, the level of T2 capital increased by a net amount of EUR 47 million.
+This refers to subordinated debt instruments issued since 2014, amounting to EUR 127 million in total, and the group's Tier 2 capital instruments recognised under the transitional provisions of the CRR.
+In July 2017, ProCredit Holding carried out an early repayment of grandfathered subdebt with the Overseas Private Investment Corporation (OPIC) in the amount of EUR 25 million, which led to a reduction of T2 capital by EUR 10 million.
+No new subordinated debt instruments were issued in 2017.